virtool/virtool-website/content/docs/manual/ug_analyses/index.md

 Virtool currently supports two built-in workflows/pipelines called PathoscopeBowtie and NuVs.

-## List of Analysis
+## List of Analyses

-A list of analysis can be found under your sample of interest.
+A list of analyses can be found under your sample of interest.
 Select your sample and click on the blue _Analysis_ tab.
 {{< video "analysis.mp4" >}}

 This page will list all the analyses that have been run on or currently running on this sample.
 The following image shows one analysis that has been completed, and one that is currently running.